How will the May train drivers’ strike affect passengers?

 Members are also refusing to work their rest days from Monday 6 to Saturday 11 May, inclusive.
 As many rail firms depend on drivers working overtime, hundreds – possibly thousands – of trains will be cancelled.

-Avanti West Coast and West Midlands Railway: a reduced timetable will run on each day of the strike ban.
+Greater Anglia, Avanti West Coast and West Midlands Railway will run a reduced timetable on each day of the overtime ban.

-GWR says the overtime ban “is likely to cause some short-notice alterations and cancellations, especially at weekends or late at night”.
+GWR typically says the overtime ban will cause “some short-notice alterations and cancellations, especially at weekends or late at night”.

+But Southeastern says: “We expect to run our full service during this time, except for Tuesday 7 May, which is the strike day on our network.”

 Which rail firms are not involved?